chuvanan/rdatatable-cookbook/README.md

 This project is my attempt is to increase the reach of `R` in general and `data.table` in particular, especially to beginners.
-I try my best to keep the work of Julia as original as possible and also providing more detailed explanation or good practice if needed.
+I try my best to keep the work of Julia as original as possible and also provide more detailed explanation or good practice if needed.
 Of course, any mistake is mine.

 ## table of contents